ollieri3/moviewatch/README.md

 2. Convert the MovieCard component to Typescript!
 Head to `frontend/screens/Movies/components/MovieCard.js` and convert to a `.tsx` Typescript component.

-3. In the Movies screen component create a mutation which adds a selected movie to your watch list.
+3. In the Movies screen component, create a mutation which adds a movie to your watch list when clicked.
 Don't forget to type your mutation!, Use the [schema documentation](http://localhost:5000)

     **Tip**: Use the GraphQL Schema documentation at localhost:5000 to help write the interface for a movie!

     **Tip**: [Apollo useMutation hook](https://www.apollographql.com/docs/react/essentials/mutations/#the-usemutation-hook)

-4.
+4. Within the `WatchList` component write a query to retrieve all the movies in your watch list.
+You can use the `WatchListItem` component to render your movies!

+5. Estimate your binge!
+Within the footer area of the WatchList component, create a new component that displays the total run time of all the films in your watch list.